Come Blow Your Horn (film): Cast

 Norman Lear and Dean Martin both make cameo appearances in this film.

+Production

+Carole Wells originally played Tony Bill's girlfriend, but her scenes were entirely removed from the final cut to reduce the film's running time.

 Reception

 Box office performance

 Come Blow Your Horn was the 15th highest-grossing film of 1963, grossing $12,705,882 in the United States, earning $6 million in domestic rentals.

 Awards

 The film was nominated for an Academy Award for Best Art Direction (Hal Pereira, Roland Anderson, Samuel M. Comer, James W. Payne).
 Sinatra, St. John, Picon and Cobb each earned Golden Globe nominations for their performances.